RafaTorices/CI-CD-RafaelTorices/README.md

 > #### Note (GitGuardian)
 >
-> The pipeline contains a job for the secrets detection using GitGuardian and use the GitGuardian Orb.
-But the job is commented because this project is private and the GitGuardian free plan only allows public projects.
-However, the job is configured and it has been checked that it works correctly as you can see in the following demo:
+> The pipeline contains a job for the vulnerability analysis using GitGuardian and use the GitGuardian Orb.
+For use the GitGuardian Orb, you need to create a project in GitGuardian (https://www.gitguardian.com/) and link it to the repository Github.
+Also, you need to create a token in GitGuardian and add it to the CircleCI environment variables with the name GITGUARDIAN_TOKEN.
+Then, you need to configure the job gitguardian in the pipeline.

 > ![Alt text](images/gitguardian.png) VIDEO GITGUARDIAN